 Send out information to all.

-Have a great day, collect pictures, and start planning for 2022
+Have a great day, collect pictures, and start planning your future actions.

-A way to educate people about climate change and preparation for weather extremes,
+A way to educate people about climate change and disability climate justice.

-A way to promote physical activity and the benefits of outdoor engagement.
+A way to promote outdoor activity and the physical and mental benefits of outdoor engagement.

 A team-building experience that will create goodwill for your organization and clients.

-A way to spotlight issues that persons with and without disabilities are having because of extreme weather and to highlight and foster collective action.
+A way to spotlight issues that people are having now and to build collective action.

 A way to have fun and meet your neighbors!